5 Foundations of Statistical Inference

 In general, if the urn has two possible outcomes, say \(a\) and \(b\), with proportions \(p\) and \(1-p\) respectively, the average is:

-If \(X\) is a continuous random variable, with range of values \(a\) to \(b\) and probability density function \(f(x)\), this sum turns into an integral:
+If \(X\) is a continuous random variable, with range of values \(a\) to \(b\) and probability density function \(f(x)\), this sum becomes integral:

 \[ \sqrt{\mbox{number of draws}} \times \mbox{ standard deviation of the numbers in the urn} \]